Python version support¶

 Extension Changes¶

-function was removed.
-Now you need to use create_paginate_query
+paginate_query function was removed.
+Now you need to use create_paginate_query function:

 from fastapi_pagination.ext.sqlalchemy import create_paginate_query